Terms for Acceptance of Cargo Bookings

 8. Bunker Clause:

-c) a second bunker adjustment shall apply if the cost of Marine Gas Oil exceeds 300.00 per metric ton as per Platts Bunkerwire (Antwerp prices) last issued not less than one (1) working day prior commencement of loading.
-For each USD 10.00 per metric ton or fraction thereof increase on the said fuel price there is an increase by USD 0.35 per freight ton.
+A bunker adjustment shall apply if the cost of Marine Gas Oil exceeds 300.00 per metric ton as per Platts Bunkerwire (Antwerp prices) last issued not less than one (1) working day prior commencement of loading.
+For each USD 10.00 per metric ton or fraction thereof increase on the said fuel price there is an increase by USD 0.50 per freight ton.
 This surcharge shall not apply when the mentioned fuel oil price goes below the mentioned USD 300.00 per metric ton.

 9. International Customs Regulations: